mataroablog/mataroa/README.md

 #### [`main/templates/assets/style.css`](main/templates/assets/style.css)

-On Mataroa, a user can enable an option, Theme Zia Lucia, and get a higher font size by default.
+On mataroa, a user can enable an option, Theme Zia Lucia, and get a higher font size by default.
 Because we need to change the body font-size value, we render the CSS.
 It is not static.
 This is why it lives inside the templates directory.